-(i) Hold an honours or non-honours degree or equivalent or demonstrate ability to undertake the course through the accreditation of prior experiential learning;
+(i) Hold an honours or non-honours degree (2:2 or above) or equivalent or demonstrate ability to undertake the course through the accreditation of prior experiential learning;

 (ii) Be currently employed in or have recent experience (within the last five years) of employment either professionally or voluntarily in a role involving the use of counselling skills;

 (iii) Attend for interview to show evidence of having the personal qualities necessary to undertake counselling training.

 The closing date for applications is normally 31st July, with interviews for potential applicants scheduled in May and August.
 Late applications may be considered until 31st August (with applicant interviews in early September).
 However, where possible applicants should apply before the July deadline.

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.

 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.